 As they say… life happens.
 When it comes to your mattress, accidents happen!
 Whether an unwelcome surprise from sleeping with your dog or an accident from your little one climbing into bed with you, a urine stain isn’t something to let go.
 Not only is your mattress a relatively big purchase, but it also plays an important role in keeping you happy and healthy.
 You’d never do anything to ruin it on purpose, but your new puppy doesn’t feel the same way.
 Now, you’re looking at a relatively large purchase that has a pretty gross stain on it.
-Is there anything you can do?
+Is there anything you can do to really clean my mattress?
 Is deep cleaning it an option?

 Before we begin...

 Before you begin attempting to deep clean your mattress, be sure to check the care label for manufacturer recommendations or cautions.
 Never drench your mattress with alcohol or liquid cleaners of any kind.
 Mattresses aren’t designed to get wet, particularly those made from memory foam.
 Memory foam is a porous material and once it gets wet, the moisture seeps down into it and stays there unless you are able to properly ventilate it.
 A wet mattress takes on a musty smell, and mold begins to grow inside it within a few days.
 You’ll be dealing with a situation worse than the one you have now!

 Step #1: Gather your needed supplies and get to work right away.

 Ideally, you saw the accident happen.
 The quicker you can address urine, or any other stain, the better.
 Urine stains will set, so it’s important to get to work right away.
 You’ll need:

 - Dry towel

 - Spray bottle